-The maximum course load per semester in all programs is 9 credits, normally 3 courses.
-Students who desire to enroll for more than 9 credits per semester must gain the approval of their Academic Advisor and the Vice President of Academic Affairs.
+The maximum course load per semester in graduate programs is 9 credits, normally 3 courses.
+The maximum course load per semester in undergraduate programs is 12 credits, normally 4 courses.
+Any student who desires to enroll beyond this maximum course load must first gain the approval of their Academic Advisor and the Vice President of Academic Affairs.